facebook/react-native-website/docs/the-new-architecture/landing-page.md

 ## Should I use the New Architecture today?

-At [React Conf 2024](https://youtu.be/Q5SMmKb7qVI?feature=shared&t=1219), we announced that the react Native [New Architecture is now in Beta](https://github.com/reactwg/react-native-new-architecture/discussions/189).
+At [React Conf 2024](https://youtu.be/Q5SMmKb7qVI?feature=shared&t=1219), we announced that the React Native [New Architecture is now in Beta](https://github.com/reactwg/react-native-new-architecture/discussions/189).

 We believe that the New Architecture is very close to be used in production.